Step 2 - Migrate your data

 - Enterprise

-casthomedir= Path (using standard Microsoft Windows back slashes) to the CAST Imaging Core 8.4 installation folder, e.g.: C:\Program Files\CAST\8.4.
+cast84homedir= Path (using standard Microsoft Windows back slashes) to the CAST Imaging Core 8.4 installation folder, e.g.: C:\Program Files\CAST\8.4.
+Replaces casthomedir= available in older releases of the tool.

-zipfile= Only valid for an enterprise migration: path (using standard Microsoft Windows back slashes) to the ZIP file containing the backup generated from CAST Console v2 enterprise (via the Console-V2-Node-Backup-Enterprise.exe tool), as described in Step 1 - Backup your data.
+zipfile= Only valid for an enterprise migration: path (for Microsoft Windows, use back slashes, for Linux, use forward slashes) to the ZIP file containing the backup generated from CAST Console v2 enterprise as described in Step 1 - Backup your data.
 Will be ignored when console=Standalone.

 css_user= Username used to connect to database instance defined by css_host= (default: operator).

-css_host= Hostname/IP address of the database instance where the CAST Imaging v3 admin_center and analysis_node schemas are stored. (default: localhost).
+css_host= Hostname/IP address of the database instance where the CAST Imaging v3 control_panel (admin_center and analysis_node in older releases) schemas are stored. (default: localhost).
 For a standalone migration, the v2 node_standalone schema must also exist on this instance.

 css_port= Port for database instance defined by css_host (default: 2284).

-css_database= Name of the database in which the CAST Imaging v3 admin_center and analysis_node schemas are stored on the database instance (default: postgres).
-For a standalone migration, the v2 node_standalone schema must also exist in this database.
+css_database= Name of the database in which the CAST Imaging v3 control_panel (admin_center and analysis_node in older releases) is stored on the database instance (default: postgres).
+For a standalone migration, the V2 node_standalone schema must also exist in this database.

-workingdir= Path (using standard Microsoft Windows back slashes) to a temporary processing location on disk., e.g.: C:\Temp\WorkDir.
+workingdir= Path (for Microsoft Windows, use back slashes, for Linux, use forward slashes) to a temporary processing location on disk., e.g.: C:\Temp\WorkDir or /tmp/migration/work.
 The installer will attempt to create this folder if it cannot be found.

 psqldir= Optional: path (using standard Microsoft Windows back slashes) to psql.exe file.
 By default psql.exe provided in CAST Imaging Core is used when no value is provided for this option.